SuperOfficeDocs/superoffice-docs/user-guide/en/company/print.md

 1. Click the **Task** button and select **Print**.

-1. In the window which displays the contents to be printed, click **Print**.
+1. In the window that displays the contents to be printed, click **Print**.